apache/pulsar/site2/docs/client-libraries-java.md

 ("key-4", "message-4-2")
 ```

-`Shared` subscription has big difference with `Exclusive` and `Failover`, `Shared` subscription have better flexibility but cannot provide order guarantee.
+`Shared` subscription is different from `Exclusive` and `Failover` subscription modes. `Shared` subscription has better flexibility, but cannot provide order guarantee.

 #### Key_shared

-This is a new subscription mode since `2.4.0` , create new consumers and subscribe with `Key_Shared` subscription mode:
+This is a new subscription mode since 2.4.0 release, create new consumers and subscribe with `Key_Shared` subscription mode:

 ```java
 Consumer consumer1 = client.newConsumer()